Matthew Rudd: Q Radio

 Rudd presented a weekly 1980s music show for digital and satellite station Q Radio from September 2010 until the station was discontinued in May 2013.

 Absolute 80s

-In May 2013 Rudd moved to digital radio station Absolute 80s to present the weekly Forgotten 80s show which airs each Sunday evening at 9 pm.
+In May 2013, Rudd moved to digital radio station Absolute 80s to present the weekly Forgotten 80s show, which aired each Sunday evening.
+The show ended suddenly in March 2026.

 Disco Dancing 80s

-From 5 May 2018, a new weekly 2 hour show Disco Dancing 80s presented by Rudd was broadcast on Saturdays from 7 pm on Imagine FM.
+From 5 May 2018, a new weekly two-hour show Disco Dancing 80s, presented by Rudd, was broadcast on Saturdays from 7 pm on Imagine FM.

 From 26 May 2018, this was also broadcast on Hull Kingston Radio from 8 pm.

 Miscellaneous

 Rudd is a supporter of Hull City.
 He is a contributor to club fanzine Amber Nectar, and also acts as editor-at-large for the site, while also hosting and producing its weekly podcasts.
 He has also written several articles on the club for football magazine When Saturday Comes and has been a correspondent on club affairs for Talksport.

-He is also a long-time contributor to the TV Cream website and its associated mailouts.

-Rudd's elder brother is swimming coach Jon Rudd and Rudd himself also works as a swimming teacher.
-In 2015 he was given the award of Teacher of the Year by the Swimming Teachers Association.